Friday - Tuesday, 21- 25 February

-The SalonTalks will focus on current developments and future challenges of the documentary industry in 5 different talks.
-Formats will vary from short presentations, moderated discussions with experts to one-on-one interviews with key players from the documentary landscape.
+SalonTalks focuses on current developments and future challenges to the documentary industry in five different talks.
+Formats vary from short presentations, moderated discussions with experts to one-on-one interviews with key players from the documentary landscape.

 Stand 201, 2nd floor, Gropius Bau

 Please note that the information currently given below refers to the DocSalon 2020 and is shown in order to offer a general insight.
 All relevant content will be updated as soon as it becomes available.